 Unfortunately, the numbers are not always accurate.
 In some cases, people are charged and convicted for meth crimes that they did not commit.
-If you have been charged with a meth crime, you need a good defense.
+If you have been charged with a meth crime in Campbell County, you need a good defense.
 And Steven Titus & Associates, P.C., can provide you with it.

 In the United States, controlled dangerous substances (CDS) are categorized into five different schedules.
 Schedule I lists the drugs that are thought to be the most dangerous and have a high likelihood of addiction, which also have no medical value.
 Schedule V lists the comparatively least dangerous.

 Meth is a Schedule II drug, because it does have some medicinal use, but it is highly regulated and the penalties for unauthorized possession or use are severe.

 In Wyoming, it is illegal to possess any amount of meth.
 Those caught in possession of meth will likely be charged with a misdemeanor for a first offense.
 The penalties for possession of meth in the amount of three grams or less can include a fine up to $1,000, one year in jail, or both.

 Subsequent offenses for possessing these amounts lead to greater penalties.